Github Installation

 Click the Run tab located in the top section of VScode; then click Run Without Debugging to run the file.
 If we see Hello World! printed out in the terminal, we know the Python code is working properly with all libraries installed.

-Now that we have our main.py file running, let’s use git to track the file in our repository.
-Go to the terminal in VScode and go into the cloned directory by typing cd MyDashApps (modify MyDashApps with the name of your repository).
-Then, type git status.
-We see that there is an Untracked file called main.py since we have not committed that file yet:
+file running, let’s use git to track the file in our repository.
+Go to the terminal in VScode and go into the cloned directory by typing cd MyDashApps

-We’ll add that folder to the git staging area by typing: git add main.py.
+We’ll add that folder to the git staging area by typing: git add main.py

-Then, we need to commit the changes.
-Type in git commit -m "This is a commit message".
+.
 Every commit needs a message and this is a good opportunity to include a short reminder of what this commit changed:

-Lastly, with the file committed, it is now ready to be uploaded to our online GitHub repository by typing: git push.
+Lastly, with the file committed, it is now ready to be uploaded to our online GitHub repository by typing: git push

-If you go to github, you should now see the new main.py file in your github repository.
+If you go to github, you should now see the new main.py